 Laura has written and spoken on topics in trademark and advertising law.

 Laura was the recipient of the John Thomas Byrum Scholarship at Wake Forest University.
 In 2007, the Intellectual Property Law Section of the North Carolina Bar Association presented its individual Pro Bono Award to Laura.
 She was recognized as a North Carolina "Super Lawyer" in 2021 and a North Carolina "Rising Star" in 2019 and in each of the five years immediately preceding for Intellectual Property Litigation by Super Lawyers magazine.
-Laura was listed in the 2020, 2021 and 2022 editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Laura was listed in the 2023 and the three immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 She was recognized in The Best Lawyers in America® for Trademark Law in 2021 and 2022 and for Advertising Law, Copyright Law, Intellectual Property Litigation, and Trademark Law in 2023 and 2024.
 Laura was recommended by Legal 500 US in 2023 for Non-Contentious Trademark Law.
 She was also named one of the Triad’s “Outstanding Women in Business” in 2023 and one of the “40 Leaders Under Forty” in 2016 by Triad Business Journal.
 Laura was recognized by The Mecklenburg Times and North Carolina Lawyers Weekly as one of the "50 Most Influential Women" in 2023 for her influence in business, government, legal, education, and the nonprofit sector.

 Lead trademark counsel for a global consumer products company and the owner of some of the most recognized brands for T-shirts, underwear, hosiery and activewear and routinely advises the client on advertising related issues that include reviewing advertising copy, securing rights from models, photographers and musicians, drafting and negotiating agreements for celebrity spokespersons, product placement in motion pictures, and event sponsorships.